niteshrawal12/GreenBeanstalk/README.md

 - **Simplified Spring Setup:** GreenBeanstalk offers a hassle-free setup for Spring projects, allowing you to focus on writing code rather than configuring your environment.

-- **Comprehensive Documentation:** We provide extensive documentation and tutorials to guide you through the Spring framework and best practices.
+- **Comprehensive Documentation:** We provide extensive documentation to guide you through the Spring framework and best practices.

 - **Ready for Production:** Our project is designed to help you build production-ready applications, ensuring stability and scalability.

-- **Community-Driven:** Join our vibrant community of Spring enthusiasts, share your knowledge, and get help from experienced developers.

 ## Getting Started

 Follow these steps to get started with GreenBeanstalk: